-Ms. Harada／The next speaker would be Ms. Onaka.
-She was born in Hyogo prefecture and has lost her audition since she was two years old.
-While she proceeded to vocational school of cooking and confectionary and became the owner of café, she has been playing various role such as teaching and familiarizing sign language, becoming owner of hair colour salon in her age of thirty-nine with gaining the qualification of colour coordination.
+Harada/ The next speaker will be Ms. Onaka.
+She was born in Hyogo prefecture and lost her hearing when she was two years old.
+While she went to a vocational school of cooking and confectionary and became the owner of a café, she also has played various other roles, such as teaching and familiarizing sign language, becoming the owner of a hair-colour salon in the age of 39 years, and gaining a qualification in colour coordination.

-Ms. Onaka／⑯First, please let me show you a short video.
-It continues two minutes.
+Onaka/ First, please let me show you a short video.
+It lasts two minutes.

 （Video is presenting）

-Ms. Onaka／⑰ Did you enjoy the video?
-That was from TV program titled “Life without hearing ability, life with hearing difficulty”, came on the air at the ends of last year.
-And awarded the top in “Human Challenge award 2018 (Among short film aired NHK, audiences voted the most impressive one)”.
-The first client appeared in the film surprised to know that I am a deaf.
-Some clients didn’t know my deafness, and some client asked, “Here is a place to use sign language?”
+Onaka/ Did you enjoy the video?
+That is from a TV program titled, “Life without hearing ability, life with hearing difficulty”, which came on the air at the end of last year.
+It was awarded the top rank in the “Human Challenge Award 2018”.
+Among short films aired by NHK (Japan's public broadcaster), audiences voted it the most impressive one.
+The first client who appeared in the film was surprised to know that I am deaf.
+Some clients did not know of my deafness, and some clients asked, “Is this a place to use sign language?”
 Some persons are interested in sign language but do not have time to take the sign language study class.
-Some client caught the opportunity and learn it little by little.
-That makes me feel very happy.
+Some clients took the opportunity and learned it little by little.
+This makes me feel very happy.

-⑱To tell my personal history, I lost my hearing ability at 2 years old.
-After that, I attended in school for deaf and lived in student residence.
-When I was a third-year student of senior high, I had consultancy for career program.
-I loved to care children, so then I thought to become a children’s nurse.
-But the school teacher for career guidance told me, “When you became a children’s nurse to attend them, if they cry or heavily injured and cried out, do you think you can hear and aware of it, are you?”
-Because the children’s nurse is a job related directly to the safety of child, so I had to give up that career.
+To tell you of my personal history, I lost my hearing ability at 2 years old.
+After that, I attended a school for deaf and lived in a student residence.
+When I was a third-year student in senior high school, I had consultation for a career program.
+I loved to care for children, so then I thought to become a children’s nurse.
+But the school teacher for career guidance told me, “When you became a children’s nurse to attend them, if they cry or heavily injured and cried out, do you think you can hear and be aware of it?”
+Because children’s nursing is a job related directly to the safety of child, I had to give up that possible career.

-I also liked much eating, so I admitted to the cooking school to be a professional chef with recommendation of my mother.
-Also I expected to learn with hearing people together after graduating the school for deaf.
-I graduated from the cooking school in one year without any problem.
+I also liked very much to eat, so I was admitted to the cooking school to become a professional chef, with the recommendation of my mother.
+I expected also to learn together with hearing people after graduating from the school for the deaf.
+I graduated from the cooking school in one year without any problems.
 I loved Italian cuisine and wine.
-So after graduation I visited the owner of Italian restaurant to find the employment.
-But, perhaps, it was the first time for him to meet with deaf person, he didn’t look happy.
-He said, “Sometimes you may need to communicate in a quick manner verbally.
-Then the sign language would not be useful.”
-So I gave up again.
+So, after graduation, I visited the owner of Italian restaurant to seek employment.
+But, perhaps because it was the first time for him to meet a deaf person, he did not look happy.
+He said, “Sometimes you may need to communicate verbally in a quick manner.
+Then, sign language would not be useful.”
+So, I gave up again.
+(Slide 2-3)

-SL Onaka＞２，３